 Traditional Potatoes wrapped in foil:

-One Traditional Bonfire Night Food is the Jacket potato, It has been loved and eaten in the UK for many years.
+One Traditional Bonfire Night Food is the Jacket potato, and It has widely accepted in the UK for many years.

 They began to sell in the streets of London during autumn and winter by hawkers a vendor of merchandise.

 Wash and wrap a potato in tin foil, add a pinch of salt.
 Place it in the bonfire.Be Careful not to burn yourself, use a long stick to get it back out after an hour and check on it, and place it back into the bonfire if it needs longer.
-You can add any topping you wish.

 Traditional Yorkshire Parkin:

-Another fabulous traditional Bonfire night food is the Yorkshire Parkin is a cake traditionally made of oatmeal and black treacle and eaten mainly around the Bonfire Night season.
+Traditionally made of oatmeal and black treacle and eaten mainly around the Bonfire Night season.

-It is believed to originated in northern England. and it is often associated with Yorkshire but no one knows its precise origins.
+And it is often associated with Yorkshire, but no one knows its precise origins.

 The Cake is very much widespread and popular in other local UK Regions.
-Parkin is generally moist and can be sometimes sticky.
+Parkin is moist and can be sometimes sticky.

 Traditional Bonfire Night Food Ideas

-Bonfires glowing, whizz, bang, crackle of fireworks in the distance.
-These bonfire night food recipes have been enjoyed for hundreds of years on Guy Fawkes night.
+These bonfire nights food recipes have been enjoyed for hundreds of years on Guy Fawkes night.

 110g soft butter – 110g soft dark brown sugar – 55g black treacle – 200g golden syrup – 225g medium oatmeal – 110g self-raising flour – 2 tsp ground ginger – 1 tsp ground mixed spice – 2 medium eggs, beaten – 1 tbsp milk – Pinch of salt

 Preheat the oven to 140C/120C fan/Gas Mark 1.
 Grease and line a 20cm x 20cm square cake tin.In a pan, over a gentle heat, melt the butter, sugar, treacle and golden syrup.

 In a large mixing bowl sift the dry ingredients and make a well in the centre.
 Gradually add the melted butter mixture and fold together.

 Remove from the oven and leave in the tin for 20 minutes.
 Tip onto a cake rack and leave to cool completely.